josesentis/music-player/README.md

 ## Advanced Features
 - Random order
-- Playlist with active song
+- :white_check_mark: Playlist with active song
-- Chose song from the playlist
+- :white_check_mark: Chose song from the playlist
 - Multiple playlists
 - Keyboard interaction
 - Connect with music provider (To be defined)